Emmanuel-Barragan/ifem-python/README.md

 The files are divided by chapter.
 Any chapter that is specifically devoted to a computational implementation will get a file here.
 Likewise, each file is self-contained.

-Of course, full credit to the original work by Professor Felippa. *IFEM* is a brilliant book, and it's worth a thourough read.
+Of course, full credit to the original work by Professor Felippa. *IFEM* is a brilliant book, and it's worth a thorough read.